Build A Website

 Osano

-Osano describes itself as "the most popular solution to cookie laws."
-At least as far as our own metrics are concerned, this is true, as it was found on nearly 1/3 of the 5 million sites from our sample using a cookie compliance tool.
-Among these are some well-known companies like Bosch, Daimler, and SAP, however, Osano is also offered in a free and, perhaps, more importantly, open-source version.
+Osano describes itself as "the one platform for your privacy program" and is used by nearly 1/3 of the 5 million sites from our sample that have cookie compliance tools.
+Among these are some well-known companies like Bosch, Daimler, and SAP, however, there's also a free and open-source version.

-Therefore, it's better to speak of Osano's applications: Developers and users can take advantage of the free, open-source cookie consent tool and create their own solution.
+For that reason, it's better to speak about Osano's apps: Developers and users can take advantage of the free, open-source cookie consent tool and create their own solution.
 At the same time, a paid cookie consent tool is also offered in the form of Osano Hosted Edition.

 Osano's dashboard.

-For paying subscribers, a selection of different rates are offered which vary depending on the number of monthly website users, domains, and other parameters.
-Osano advertises its conformity to the EU's GDPR, offering a GDPR representative for those who pay more.
-Concretely, this means that Osano acts as your physical representative in Europe, should your business not have a European presence.
+Paying subscribers have a number of different options to choose from.
+These vary depending on the number of monthly website users, domains, and other parameters.
+Osano advertises its conformity to the EU's GDPR, offering a GDPR representative for those willing to pay more.
+This means that Osano acts as your physical representative in Europe, should your business not have a European presence.

-Osano can be added to any website using JavaScript.
-This means that all that's needed to meet the privacy requirements for a number of countries is the insertion of a snippet of code.
+Osano can be added to any website using JavaScript, so all that's needed to meet the privacy requirements for a number of countries is a snippet of code.

 The service automatically adjusts to the site visitor's language, opening a localized cookie pop-up.
 This makes Osano particularly interesting for businesses that operate around the world, giving it an advantage over some of the other tools we looked at.

-Osano uses blockchain in order to save user consent settings.
+Osano saves user content settings with blockchain.
 As such, consent can't be spoofed, while records are also maintained for site owners and operators should complaints ever be filed.

 • Customizable open-source version